 In Year 2, the children develop their independent learning approaches within a supportive and considerate environment.
-The Year 2 team work closely together to create an exciting and connected curriculum that inspires children to embrace learning challenges.
+The Year 2 team work closely together to create a thorough curriculum that inspires children to embrace learning challenges.

-- 2 Maurice - Mrs Sinclair, Mrs Bray, Mrs Hinde and Mrs Dempsey
+- 2 Maurice - Miss Lee, Mrs Hinde and Mrs Dempsey

-· Reading books are changed every Tuesday and Thursday.
+- Reading books are changed fortnightly on a Friday.
 Children need to bring their reading books to school each day for independent reading as well as adult reading time.